NourLtaief/SPI-Protocol/README.md

-## SPI Communication Service for ADC Data
+## STM32 Project - SPI Communication between 2 STM32 boards

 The SPI Communication Service enables the transfer of ADC conversion results between two STM32 microcontrollers using the SPI protocol.
 This service allows the master STM32 to send ADC data, which is acquired in DMA mode, to the slave STM32.